blakek/geo2zip/README.md

 > Translates latitude / longitude geolocations to the nearest corresponding U.S. zip code

-Takes a geolocation and returns the nearest US ZIP code
+Takes a geolocation and returns the nearest US ZIP code.

+⚠️ **NOTE:** this may not return the actual ZIP code of the location; it returns the ZIP code where the approximate center of the ZIP is nearest the location.

 ## Usage

-Let's do X:
+Get the nearest ZIP to a location:

 ```js
 const geo2zip = require('geo2zip')